24th February 2026

 Applications of AI in industrial production

 AI in industrial production is a key tool for companies that want to make their production more efficient and future-proof.
-Companies use artificial intelligence in production to monitor, analyze and optimize processes based on data.
+Companies use artificial intelligence in manufacturing to monitor, analyze and optimize processes based on data.

 Automated modelling and data-driven decision making